keybase/client/go/kbcmf/encryption_spec_draft.md

 reuse negligible.

 We also want to prevent abuse of the decryption key.
-Alice might use Bob's public key to encrypt many kinds of messages, besides just Sillybox messages.
+Alice might use Bob's public key to encrypt many kinds of messages, besides just SaltPack messages.
-If Mallory intercepted one of these, she could assemble a fake Sillybox message using the intercepted box, in the hope that Bob might reveal something about its contents by decrypting it.
+If Mallory intercepted one of these, she could assemble a fake SaltPack message using the intercepted box, in the hope that Bob might reveal something about its contents by decrypting it.
 The `P` prefix makes this sort of attack infeasible, because the only way Mallory can choose `P` is by trying